Skip to content ↓

 Teacher of Maths: Jasmine Ali

 She started her teaching career abroad, working for 5 years in Bangladesh, alongside her charity work there.
-After returning to the U.K., she once again worked in finance initially but missed working in a classroom, so relocated back to London to complete her PGCE.
+After returning to the U.K., she once again worked in finance initially, but missed working in a classroom, so she relocated back to London to complete her PGCE.
 She had been teaching at a school in Greenford for 7 years before joining Pinner High School in 2021.

 Jasmine enjoys spending her free time playing badminton, cycling, and spending many hours on sudoku puzzles and crosswords.